DanielDaCosta/apiGateway-sqs-lambda/README.md

 When deployed, you'll have a public endpoint that will write to SQS with a Lambda function that will consume from it

-For more informations check the [Medium post](https://medium.com/@danieldacosta_75030/building-an-apigateway-sqs-lambda-integration-using-terraform-5617cc0408ad).
+For more informations check the Medium post [Building an ApiGateway-SQS-Lambda integration using Terraform](https://medium.com/@danieldacosta_75030/building-an-apigateway-sqs-lambda-integration-using-terraform-5617cc0408ad).

 ## Getting Started